 We will continue to face increased legal, accounting, administrative and other costs and expenses as a public company that we did not incur as a private company.
 The Sarbanes-Oxley Act, including the requirements of Section 404 when applicable to us, as well as rules and regulations subsequently implemented by the SEC, the Dodd-Frank Wall Street Reform and Consumer Protection Act and the rules and regulations promulgated and to be promulgated thereunder, the Public Company Accounting Oversight Board and the securities exchanges, impose additional reporting and other obligations on public companies.
 Compliance with public company requirements increases costs and makes certain activities more time-consuming.
 A number of those requirements require us to carry out activities We had not undertaken prior to the Business Combination.
 In addition, additional expenses associated with SEC reporting requirements will continue to be incurred.
 We have and will continue to incur additional costs to remediate material weaknesses in our internal control over financial reporting.
 It may also be more expensive to obtain director and officer liability insurance.
 Risks associated with our status as a public company may make it more difficult to attract and retain qualified persons to serve on the board of directors or as executive officers.
 The additional reporting and other obligations imposed by these rules and regulations will increase legal and financial compliance costs and the costs of related legal, accounting and administrative activities.
-Furthermore, certain of the key personnel of we may be unfamiliar with the requirements of operating a company regulated by the SEC, which could cause us to have to expend time and resources helping them become familiar with such requirements.
+Furthermore, certain of the key personnel of we may be unfamiliar with such requirements.
 These increased costs will require us to divert a significant amount of money that could otherwise be used to expand the business and achieve strategic objectives.
-Advocacy efforts by stockholders and third parties may also prompt additional change
+Advocacy efforts by stockholders and third parties may also prompt additional changes in governance and reporting requirements, which could further increase costs.